Quebec, battle for a continent

 defeated by three British conjoint forces (17'000 men),

-- the war in North America was over,
+the war in North America was over, the conquest

 the United States of America